temporalio/temporal-jumpstart/docs/foundations/Workflows.md

 that variable of the elapsed time calculation.

-If more precision is required to meet a time threshold (perhaps due to a Service Level Agreement (SLA)), consider adding a `timestamp` to the input argument that is required at the "starter" call site.
+If more precision is required to meet a time threshold (perhaps due to a Service Level Agreement (SLA)), consider adding a `timestamp` to the input argument that is required at the "caller" call site.
 This gives a more accurate and traceable value upon which to base any elapsed time calculations.

 Alternately, you can read from the Workflow Execution history via the low-level "DescribeWorkflowExecution" gRPC API to determine when the `WorkflowExecutionStarted` event was minted, but keep in mind that now you have to perform an `LocalActivity` in your Workflow to obtain this value.